sprateek97/Time-Converter/README.md

 # Time-Converter
-Conver decimal time to hours and minutes format
+Convert decimal time to hours and minutes format